emberjs/rfcs/text/0938-strict-es-module-support.md

 As a corollary to `import.meta.EMBER_COMPAT_MODULES` we will provide `import.meta.EMBER_COMPAT_TEST_MODULES`.
 This is the set of modules that would have traditionally been forced into the tests bundle.
 It includes things like the app's tests plus addon-test-support trees.

-It's named "COMPAT" because we intend it as a backward-compatibility feature, enabling you to continue using pre-Polaris idioms or addons with pre-Polaris idioms.
+This feature includes the name "COMPAT" because we intend it as a backward-compatibility feature, enabling you to continue using pre-Polaris idioms (or use addons that use pre-Polaris idioms).
 In a fully-Polaris app with only updated addons, you would not need this at all.
 All template resolutions would be strict, so they would never hit the resolver.
 Similarly we expect that the Polaris story around service-as-resource and router-composed-out-of-components-and-resources would eliminate the remaining resolver lookups.

 By making this feature explicitly visible in the code, we allow early adopters to choose *not* to use it at whatever point they're ready for that, rather than continuing to make this behavior invisible.

+This feature is explicitly not designed to be a well-rationalized primitive.
+Instead, it's a way to segregate all *existing* behavior behind an abstraction barrier.
+The meaning of `EMBER_COMPAT_MODULES` is "whatever set of ES modules the old implementation provided".
+For example, the module names in the output are a lossy transformation of the true NPM package structure, because the classic build forces all packages into one flat namespace.
+If we were trying to design a shiny new feature, we would not keep that mistake.
+But this is not a shiny new feature, it's a box to put the old behavior inside, so that existing code has a migration path.

 ### New Feature: Static Resolver